Download the PHP package taufik-nurrohman/y-a-m-l without Composer

 [!NOTE]

-Unlike the official PHP YAML extension, this anchor feature only duplicates the values and does not perform proper memory management by linking the anchored values to their aliases as references, for simplicity [^1].
+This anchor feature only duplicates the values and does not perform proper memory management by linking the anchored values to their aliases as references, for simplicity [^1].

-[^1]: Anchors as “Real” References
+[^1]: See issue: Anchors as “Real” References

 Array